jonbartels/governance/governance.md

 - New Maintainers are nominated by existing Maintainers and must be approved by consensus.
 - A Maintainer may be removed for inactivity, misconduct, or loss of trust by a two-thirds Maintainer vote.

+The current and historical list of Maintainers can be found in the [`maintainers.md`](./maintainers.md) file.

 ### 4.3 Steering Committee

 The Steering Committee oversees project governance, handles escalated decisions, and maintains legal and organizational alignment.